Edenderry: History

 In the 16th century, Edenderry was known as Coolestown, after the family of Cooley or Cowley, who had a castle here.
 It was defended in 1599 against the Confederates, during the Nine Years' War.
 This subsequently passed by marriage to the Blundell family and was sacked in 1691 by the army of James II.

 The Blundells' land passed subsequently to the Marquess of Downshire who reversed the earlier opposition of the Blundell sisters to the establishment of a branch to the Grand Canal to Edenderry and paid for the £692 cost of the project, which was completed in 1802.

 By 1716 there was thriving woollen cloth manufacturing, established by Quakers, which employed around 1,000 people.
 By 1911 the town had grown to 2,204 people.
 Other industries included the factory of Daniel Alesbury who made a variety of woodwork as well as the first car manufactured in Ireland, the Alesbury, in 1907.
+Edenderry Town Hall was completed in 1830.

+Demographics

-The population of Edenderry almost doubled in the 20 years between the census of 1996 (when it had a population of 3,825 people) and the 2016 census (which recorded a population of 7,359 people).
+The population of Edenderry doubled in the period between the census of 1996 (when it had a population of 3,825 people) and the 2022 census (which recorded a population of 7,888 people).

 Education

-There are two secondary schools in the town, St. Mary’s Secondary School and Oaklands Community College, as well as five primaries, Gaelscoil Éadan Doire, St. Mary’s Primary School, Scoil Bhríde Primary School, Saint Patrick’s Primary School and Monasteroris National School.
+There are two secondary schools in the town, St. Mary's Secondary School and Oaklands Community College, as well as five primaries, Gaelscoil Éadan Doire, St. Mary's Primary School, Scoil Bhríde Primary School, Saint Patrick's Primary School, and Monasteroris National School.
+There is also a Youthreach centre, for students aged 15 and older.